-If you’re looking for some simple, nature-inspired St. Patrick’s day crafts then consider yourself lucky!
-We’ll show you how to make these festive shamrocks and gold nugget painted rocks just in time for St. Patty’s day.
+If you’re looking for some simple, nature-inspired St Patrick’s Day crafts then consider yourself lucky!
+We’ll show you how to make these festive shamrocks and gold nugget painted rocks just in time for St. Paddy’s day.

-The truth is, we don’t make nearly enough St. Patrick’s day crafts.
 Painting rocks has become one of our favourite crafts for just about any time of year and little gold nuggets are the perfect spring bling.
-If you also love rock painting, be sure to explore our Christmas themed painted rocks, painted mandala hearts or our summer time shark painted rocks for more ideas.

 Tips for painting on rocks:

 - Make sure your rocks are clean and dry before starting.

 - Let paint dry fully between coats and when changing colors.